tzPyAl/ZAVRSNI-pyplants/README.md

 ### Pot 🚧

-- pot has name, image, and status
+- pot has name, image, status, location, lon, lat
+- location is proposed from the ip.address, but can be manually entered
+- we use API -explained in weather- to find the city
+- when we confirm the city, we extract lon/lat for weather data
 - CRUD

 ### Profil 🚧